Querz/mcaselector/README.md

 ---

+**⚠️ The only official and safe place to download MCA Selector is directly from the official GitHub repository https://github.com/Querz/mcaselector**

+---

 **MCA Selector modifies and deletes chunks in your Minecraft world.
 Please make backups of your world before using.**

 [**Download Version <!--vs-->2.8<!--ve--> (Windows Installer)**](https://github.com/Querz/mcaselector/releases/download/2.8/mcaselector-2.8-setup.exe)